Museum of Tomorrow, a leading example of sustainable architecture in Rio de Janeiro

 Want to work in Sustainable Building Design?

-Herzing College Montreal offers a 2-year Sustainable Architecture training program.
+Herzing College Montreal offers a two-year sustainable architecture program.
 We deliver hands-on training in AutoCAD, building codes, technical drawings, and sustainable architecture technologies.

 Our graduates are qualified to work as architectural drafters, building assessors, appraisers, and architectural technicians.